jovotech/jovo-framework/docs/service-providers-dependency-injection.md

 }
 ```

-You can then add providers to your [app configuration](./app-config.md):
+You can then add a provider for this type to your [app configuration](./app-config.md):

 ```typescript
 // src/app.ts